shawndromat/myQuery/README.md

 #myQuery

-Practice to wean myself off of using jQuery as a crutch for DOM manipulation.
+I'm rewriting my own (very light) version of jQuery to practice my plain javascript and to wean myself off of using jQuery as a crutch for DOM manipulation.